 Following the advent of mobile devices, advanced web technologies, and user-centered design, demand for qualified User Experience (UX) designers has skyrocketed.

 UX design isn't just the process of maximizing functionality or making your product look attractive, it is a science with a significant focus on research, data collection, and psychology of human-computer interaction.

-This certificate in User Experience Design provides students with a practical knowledge of UX principles, software, and techniques for analysis.
-Upon successful completion of the User Experience Design certificate, students will have completed a portfolio and a gained a solid foundation in UX that can be applied immediately to their current or future professions as junior UX designers.
+The User Experience Design certificate provides students with a practical knowledge of UX principles, software, and techniques for analysis.
+Upon successful completion of the program, students will have portfolio-worthy projects and can immediately apply their new skills to their current design job or future professions as Junior UX designers.

 In class options might be available for some courses.